Roaming Band Questions

 For roaming bands such as The Travelling Hands - this is not a problem.
-Their acoustic roaming sets don’t involve power - so their performances can go on completely uninterrupted.
-So the biggest tip we can give - before signing on the dotted line with your venue, ask them if they have a sound limiter installed and at what decibel level too.
+Their acoustic roaming sets either don’t involve power for unplugged sets, or will be managed by a professional AV company for amplified performances.
+The biggest tip we can give - before signing on the dotted line with your venue, ask them if they have a sound limiter installed and at what decibel level too.
 If you discover this after you’ve signed - don’t panic.
 Just find out the level and make sure your band or DJ is aware of this too.

-How do I find the right roaming band for me?
+How do I find the right band for me?